mrtabaa/obsidian-class/Programming/Account/Token Rotation/0- Tokens.md

 Time: 7 Days

 ##### Token Rotation
-Every time `AccessToken` is expired we rotate both tokens.
+Every time `AccessToken` is expired we use `RefreshToken` and rotate both tokens.

 #### Browser Safety
 Use `Cookies` and make sure you have `httpOnly` and `SameSite` set.